Meet The Team

 Founder & CEO

-Dr Joy Townsend is a Sociologist whose area of expertise is in the field of gender and sexualities.
+Dr Joy Townsend (she/her) is a Sociologist whose area of expertise is in the field of gender and sexualities.
 Her work centres on the lived experiences of young Australians.
 Joy founded Learning Consent to bridge the gap between the evidence base for teaching sexuality education effectively, and what was happening in most Australian classrooms.

 Joy is one of Australia’s leading educators on sexual consent.
 Her research portfolio is focussed in the area of critical sexuality studies and includes a number of empirical qualitative studies with young Australians on sensitive and complex topics.
 Joy completed her doctorate at UNSW in 2019.
 The study brings the lived experiences of young people into dialogue with existing theoretical arguments concerning agency.